-You will initially join the RAF for a period of twelve years on a Notice Engagement with effect from 1 April 2015.
+You will initially join the RAF for a period of twelve years on a Notice Engagement.
 After completing one year’s total service, you will be eligible for promotion to Senior Aircraftman, providing you pass a Trade Ability Test and Basic Trade Training.
 Further promotion to the rank of Corporal and beyond is by competitive selection.
 As you gain experience and complete your NVQ Level 3, you will achieve Technician status.
 As you advance through the ranks, you will have the increased opportunity to lead and direct people, managing resources and manpower within your area of work to deliver the required outputs whilst maintaining and instilling the highest standards expected within the RAF.

 The qualifications, experience and skill-sets that you develop as a specialist Workshops Technician are recognised and are as highly regarded in civilian industry as they are in the RAF, which means that should you ever decide to pursue a career outside the RAF, you will be well placed to find employment.